Edajve/desktop-file-organizer/README.md

 # Java Desktop File Organizer

+** Currently V1 of this project only works for my local directory structure.
+This is more of a proof of concept before making this fully dynamic

 ## Overview
 This application serves as an automated file organizer for the desktop.
 Based on specific criteria like file prefix, it reorganizes files into an established directory structure.
 It operates within defined hours, provides notifications for exceptions, and offers flexibility through configuration files.